erickcastelli/phasex/README.md

  - info(n): "-" if under the threshold, "def" if fixed for the next iteration
  - Status: "-" if not this haplotype pair is under the SELECT threshold, "pass" if it is above the SELECT threhold.
 Only the samples with "pass" are included in the final VCF.

 /beagle : the beagle results for each iteration, and the final results in "results.txt"

+/beagle/results.txt: the final results when using Beagle.
+Same format as for Shapeit.

 /source : the files used for the haplotyping procedure.